Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 2.15

-Resuscitation equipment, including an automated defibrillator, should be available on the delivery suite and should be checked regularly.55 A perimortem caesarean section pack containing a scalpel, surgical gloves and cord clamp should be available on all resuscitation trolleys in the Maternity Unit and areas admitting pregnant women e.g. emergency departments.56 A range of various sizes of tracheal tubes of no >7 mm internal diameter should also be kept on the resuscitation trolleys.4
+Resuscitation equipment as described by the Resuscitation Council UK should be available on the delivery suite and should be checked regularly.59 A resuscitative hysterotomy pack containing a scalpel, surgical gloves and cord clamp should be available on all resuscitation trolleys in the Maternity Unit and areas admitting pregnant women e.g. emergency departments.60 A range of sizes of endotracheal tubes of 7 mm internal diameter or less should also be kept on the resuscitation trolleys.9,61

 Support services